 Your plastic surgeon may recommend a combination of liposuction and body lift procedures to achieve an improved overall contour.
 Support sutures deep within the skin help form your newly shaped contours.
 Overall skin reduction may be done in stages, over a period of years, as often only one or two areas of the body are addressed at one time.
 Your plastic surgeon will make recommendations about the best strategy to address all of your needs in the safest and most efficient manner.

-Body lift procedures are performed under general anesthesia with a one to two night hospital stay.
+Body lift surgeries are performed under general anesthesia with a one to two night hospital stay.
 The amount of time it takes to complete the surgery varies widely depending on your individual needs.

 What results can I expect?

-The results of a body lift procedure are visible almost immediately, but final results may take several months to fully develop depending on your individual needs.
+The results of body lift surgery are visible almost immediately, but final results may take several months to fully develop depending on your individual needs.
 While scars will remain, the overall results are long lasting through maintaining a stable weight and exercise.
+View our body lift before and after photos to see results from actual patients.

 What is involved in recovery?